5 min read

 What is 'What Future World?'?

-What Future World? is a blog and community project to develop a detailed view of an ideal future world and the strategy for achieving it.
+What Future World? is a project to create a better future by developing a detailed vision for an ideal future world and the strategy for achieving it.

-It is important to state explicitly that WFW? has a clearly defined aim - we have a specific purpose of developing a vision for the future, strategy for creating it, and research agenda to inform both.
+It is important to state explicitly that WFW? has a clearly defined aim - we have a specific purpose of developing a vision for the future and strategy for creating it, and the research agenda to inform both.
 It is equally more focused than a traditional blog and more engaging than a wiki.
 This is not an academic exercise, it is the most effective approach to executing a clearly defined mission.
-See our Theory of Impact for the deeper 'why' of the project.
+For more, see 'Why 'What Future World?'?.

 In time, I will enable community participation beyond the comment section and feedback form to better execute our mission.
 This will feel different to an online forum.
 I hope it will feel more like a distributed organization - an organized collective of individuals working toward a common goal, each contributing what they are able and best placed to do so.
 Read more on the vision for WFW? below.